 The house smells like toast and freshly brewed coffee.
 I grab the Bun pot and fill my cup.
 The coffee is almost too hot to drink, but I sip it anyway because coffee and I belong together.
-Wrapping my hands around my mug, I can’t help but think how much I love a good ‘ole stay at home mom schedule.
+Wrapping my hands around my mug, I can’t help but think how much I love an organized stay at home mom schedule.

-In case you didn’t know this is the part of the schedule that is just for me.
+In case you didn’t know this is the part about being a stay-at-home mom that is just for me.
 I check my phone and see a message from my friend Kelly.
 She always makes me laugh with her jokes about wine and not sleeping.
 This is how I connect and feel human even when motherhood takes over *almost* every crevice of my life.

 I take another sip of my coffee and it dawns on me that right now I’m filling my cup in more than one way.